SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 The following instructions describe how to install and configure SAP Commerce Cloud release 1905 for use by a Spartacus storefront.
 SAP Commerce Cloud is installed to your local computer, so `localhost` is used in the browser URLs.

-This example uses the `b2c_acc_plus` recipe included in SAP Commerce Cloud as an example, but you can use you own sample data or recipe as long as it includes cmsoccaddon and ycommercewebservices.
+This example uses the `b2c_acc_plus` recipe included in SAP Commerce Cloud as an example, but you can use you own sample data or recipe as long as it includes `cmsoccaddon` and `ycommercewebservices`.

 The steps described in this document are: